Drennan98/History-of-the-Ryder-Cup/README.md

 ## Tickets

 - Contains a sign up form for golfers to register their interest in tickets for future Ryder Cups.
 The form contains fields like Full Name, Email Address, Password and Confirm Password.
+Once the form is filled out you will be redirected to a "thank you page".

 ![Tickets](assets/images/screenshot5tickets.png)